sentinel-official/docs/docs/getting-started/governance.md

 ## Voting

 Staked DVPN holders are eligible to vote on governance proposals.
-Browse the available proposals, and use one's staked tokens to cast a vote.
+Browse the available proposals, and use one's staked coins to cast a vote.

 ![](/img/getting-started/voting.png)